Labreezy/LiveSplit.Dolphin.SA2/README.md

 # Livesplit.Dolphin.SA2

-An auto splitter for SA2B in Dolphin (NTSC-U).
+An auto splitter for Sonic Adventure 2: Battle played with Dolphin (NTSC-U).

+##Usage

+First, make sure the PC autosplitter for SA2 is deactivated.

+Then, right click on livesplit -> Edit Layout -> + -> Control -> Auto Splitting Runtime and browse for the .wasm file in the releases tab.

+Starting, splitting, and resetting are all manual for now and menus are *untimed* so keep that in mind.

 ## Compilation